Michał Pius Römer: 1920–1939

-Second World War
+World War II

 In February 1940 he moved to Vilnius, where the Lithuanian University, of which he was rector, had been transferred.
 He organised meetings of Lithuanian and Polish activists in an attempt to find common ground.
-He remained in this position after the occupation of Lithuania by the USSR.
+He remained in this position after the Soviet occupation of Lithuania.
 After the university was closed down by the Germans, he took part in secret teaching.
 He maintained contacts with the Polish underground movement.
-He returned to the university after the Red Army entered Vilnius.
+He returned to the university after the Red Army occupied Vilnius again in 1944.
 He died on 22 February 1945.
 He was buried on Rasos Cemetery.

 Commemoration

 The Law University of Lithuania in Vilnius was renamed to the Mykolas Romeris University in 2004.